Soham-Gaonkar/Soham-Gaonkar.github.io/_posts/2024-07-29-gsoc_report.md

 ## GSoC Project Goals

-My project involved adding a C++ backend for all tree data structures in [PyDataStructs](https://github.com/codezonediitj/pydatastructs), a Python package for advanced data structures and algorithms.
+My project involGaonkar adding a C++ backend for all tree data structures in [PyDataStructs](https://github.com/codezonediitj/pydatastructs), a Python package for advanced data structures and algorithms.
 The user has an option to select either the Python backend or the C++ backend.

 ```python
 tree = RedBlackTree(backend=Backend.CPP)